chaoscollective/chaos-lib-server/README.md

-# The Chaos Collective Library for NodeJS
+# The Chaos Collective: NodeJS Library

 Rapid Prototyping library for NodeJS (on the server).